-Old Colony students wishing to invite a guest to a dance must request a permission form from the Principal's or disciplinarian's office.
+Old Colony students wishing to invite a guest to a dance must request a permission form from the Principal's or Dean of Student's office.
 The form must be completed prior to purchasing a ticket.
 Tickets can not be purchased at the door.
 The form must be accompanied by a clear photocopy of a picture ID.
 The same ID must be presented at the door upon entering the dance.

 All guests must be under 21 years of age, or attending a high school.
-No middle school students willbe admitted.
+No middle school students will be admitted.